aimayusava-hue/Delta-Demo/README.md

 # Delta-Demo
-This a demo class practice
+This a demo class practice.